Giuliopime/giuliopime.dev/content/blog/so-i-built-a-discord-bot.md

 the amount of settings available to configure the bot were way to many to handle in Discord with a decent UX.
 this is the configuration help panel for one of the bot’s feature for example:
 ![help-generator](/img/blog/astro/ab_generator_help_embed.webp)
-but ngl I really loved the way you could tweak those settings, I did setup a whole system (prior to when slash commands were a thing), in which the bot showed you all the configuration options, and you choose which one to modify by replying to the bot with the name of the setting you wanted to change (or the initials), and then the bot would prompt you for a new value for the setting.
+but ngl I really loved the way you could tweak those settings, I did set up a whole system (prior to when slash commands were a thing), in which the bot showed you all the configuration options, and you choose which one to modify by replying to the bot with the name of the setting you wanted to change (or the initials), and then the bot would prompt you for a new value for the setting.
 it also handled concurrency properly, so you could be modifying the same setting only from one place at a time.
 unfortunately, I have no videos about it, only a screenshot:
 ![astro-settings-embed](/img/blog/astro/ab_generator_editor_embed.webp)

-at one point though I just gave it a shot, taking inspiration from the [atlas.bot](atlas.bot) one, and honestly it took much less time than expected to build an amazing dashboard.
+at one point though I just gave it a shot, taking inspiration from the [atlas.bot](https://atlas.bot) one, and honestly it took much less time than expected to build an amazing dashboard.
 I think the evolution of the website is pretty cool, so here it is:
 <figure>
     <img src="/img/blog/astro/ab_first_website.webp"